TmxDeepWater/KeepBackup/README.md

 As I understand their licensing terms it can be freely used and redistributed.
 If there are any licensing issues, please contact me.

 ## Key issues for backups?

 I’ll try to explain what I want from a backup tool.
 KeepBackup was designed with these requirements in mind.

-1. The tool should backup a directory (“origin”) to another directory (“storage”), which is maybe on a USB disc or a NAS.
+1. The tool should backup a directory ("origin") to another directory ("storage"), which is maybe on a USB disc or a NAS.
 2. The tool would be run regularly, maybe daily or weekly.
 3. It should never backup the same file twice.
 Every file that has been backed up before and is unchanged should not be backed up to the same storage again.
 This must be true, even if the file was renamed or moved.
 There is no need to backup it again, it just should be restored to its new path - in case you ever need to restore a backup.
 4. If there are multiple copies of the same file at origin, only one backup is needed in storage.
 Of course while restoring the multiple copies should be restored as they were.